victor06-git/rustProgramms/rust_practice/script.md

 ```

 **VP:**
-"This command creates a new directory called mi_proyecto with a basic project structure.
+"This command creates a new directory called my_project with a basic project structure.
 Inside, you’ll find a src folder containing a main.rs file, which is where you’ll write your code."

 [Visuals: Running the Project]